vikv1/form-app/README.md

 # Tracking Multiple Objects or Rectangles in Video

-Apply Vision algorithms to track rectangles and objects throughout a video.
+Apply Vision algorithms to track objects or rectangles throughout a video.

 ## Overview

-With the [Vision](https://developer.apple.com/documentation/vision) framework, you can detect and track objects and rectangles through a sequence of frames coming from video, live capture, or other sources.
+With the [Vision](https://developer.apple.com/documentation/vision) framework, you can detect and track objects or rectangles through a sequence of frames coming from video, live capture, or other sources.

-This sample app supports rectangle tracking as well as object tracking.
-It shows you how to pick an initial object to track, how to create Vision tracking requests to follow that object, and how to parse results from the object tracker.
+This sample app shows you how to pick an initial object to track, how to create Vision tracking requests to follow that object, and how to parse results from the object or rectangle tracker.

 ## Preview the Sample App